openstax/ce-styles/README.md

 **Note:** To update the dependencies, run `./scripts/update`

-# Cook a New Book
+# Bake a New Book

 1. run `./scripts/fetch-book statistics`
   - **Note:** To see the list of books available see `./books.txt`